cburk/dapper/README.md

 Built for and tested on Kali Linux.

+## Installation ##
+- Run `pip3 install ldap3`

+## Usage ##
+- Run `./ldap-enumerator.py -h` to see all parameters
+- Example usage: `ldap-enumerator.py -hostip 127.0.0.1 -hostdomain example.com -username auser@example.com -password mypass1`

+## Testing ##
+- `./runtests.sh` will run existing tests.
+- Note that messages like "FAILURE: encountered the JSON object must be str, bytes or bytearray, not MagicMock.
+Keeping connection alive" aren't (necessarily) indications of a failing test, just poorly written tests.
+Look for the "OK" at the end of each test section

 ## Disclaimers: ##
 - This tool is intended for legitimate educational purposes only.
 - This tool is licensed under the Apache License, version 2.0 (see LICENSE).